Walter Reuther: Personal life

 Walter and May Reuther were married on March 13, 1936, after meeting on a streetcar in Detroit only six weeks earlier.
 They had two daughters, Linda born in 1942 and Elisabeth in 1947.

 Reuther led a simple, austere lifestyle.
 He neither smoked nor drank alcohol because he felt it sapped a person's vitality.
 For his daily lunch in his office he had the same menu: a sandwich and a cup of tea.
 He was an early riser.
 Author William Manchester wrote that Reuther's associates saw him as a “true ascetic.”

 To relax he liked to hike, fish and play tennis.
 His favorite music was German Lieder, Classical, Spirituals and Union Songs.
-Although sometimes perceived as rigid with no sense of humor, Walter’s colleague and friend Irving Bluestone said: “That wasn't true at all.
+Although sometimes perceived as rigid with no sense of humor, Reuther's colleague and friend Irving Bluestone said: "That wasn't true at all.
 He was a very easy person to work with and be with.
 He had a good sense of humor and could laugh at himself.
-And occasionally, when he was excited enough, he would use profanity just like anyone else coming out of the shop.”
+And occasionally, when he was excited enough, he would use profanity just like anyone else coming out of the shop."

 Reuther enjoyed being and working outdoors in nature.
 Whether building a fish ladder for the trout underneath their bridge or planting a Japanese Garden for May that she could view outside their bedroom window, he enjoyed and relaxed by working on outdoor projects on his Paint Creek property, located outside Rochester, Michigan.
 He and his daughter Lisa planted an arboretum, including over 50 types of trees, at their Paint Creek home.
 He was an expert woodworker and built much of the furniture for their home with his own hands.
 After the assassination attempt in 1948, which shattered his arm in 150 pieces, he rehabilitated his arm by squeezing a hard rubber ball and pushing out the walls to build their Paint Creek home from what had been a one-room cottage.
-He remarked, “I got a good house and a good hand, all for the same money.”
+He remarked, "I got a good house and a good hand, all for the same money."

 May was Walter's sounding board and close advisor throughout his public life.
 May was a teacher and involved in organizing a teachers’ union.
 Early on she was making $60 a week of which she gave most to help organize auto workers into the fledgling UAW.
 She soon gave up her teaching career to become Walter's full-time secretary, earning $15 per week.
 She was active in many charities and programs to uplift the community.
 May marched side-by-side with Walter in the civil rights struggles in Selma and elsewhere.
 She hosted Eleanor Roosevelt at their Paint Creek home.
 She also served as president of the PTA at their daughter's school.
 After the assassination attempt on Walter's life in 1948, May decided to spend most of her time at home trying to give their two daughters as normal a life as possible; although, the family had bodyguards and attack dogs living with them the rest of their lives.